chrisjrn/kaas/README.md

 - keynote_script.py -- Low-level python-to-Applescript bridge for keynote,
   exposes functions needed for controlling keynote.
-- kpfutil.py -- Low-level tools for manipulating Keynote's JSON export format, including assembling build previews from its degenerate textures.
+- kpfutil.py -- Abstract interface for manipulating Keynote's JSON export formats, including assembling build previews from its degenerate textures.
+- kpfutil_v5.py -- Low-level details for manipulating Keynote 5/iWork '09 JSON exports.
   See kpf-json-format.txt for my notes on how the format works.
 - remote_handler.py -- The GET request handler for the server.
 - remote_gui.py -- TK-based GUI for KAAS.
 - remote_json.py -- Handler for JSON API calls.